Demartek Storage Networking Interface Comparison

 - Disk drive interface — FC has reached end-of-life as a disk drive interface, as the disk drive and SSD manufacturers have largely moved to SAS and NVMe as the primary device interfaces for enterprise drives.

-- FC-NVMe — Development of drivers to support FC-NVMe in existing FC host adapters is well underway.
-When completed, Fibre Channel host adapters will support traditional Fibre Channel and FC-NVMe simultaneously.
+- FC-NVMe — The FC-NVMe standard is a combination of the NVMe-oF standard from the NVM Express group and the Fibre Channel standard from the T11 group.
+Both specifications are complete.
+The FC-NVMe standard was published by the International Committee on Information Technology Standards (INCITS) in June 2018.
+Development of drivers to support FC-NVMe in existing FC host adapters for various operating environments is well underway.
+Fibre Channel host adapters (initiator and target) support traditional Fibre Channel protocol (FCP) and FC-NVMe protocol simultaneously.
 Fibre Channel switches require no changes to support FC-NVMe.
+Adapter, switch and storage system products that support FC-NVMe are expected to appear in the market in 2018.

+- FC-NVMe2 — The T11 organization started a new FC-NVMe2 study group in early 2018.
+FC-NVMe2 introduces sequence error recovery into the NVMe-oF standard as implemented in Fibre Channel.
+This overcomes the disconnect behavior that NVMe-oF performs when certain errors occur.
+Fibre Channel recovery methods will be used to prevent disconnects and handle these errors gracefully.
+The FC-NVMe2 standard is expected to be feature complete by the end of calendar year 2018.

 - FCoE

-Note: Update: June 2017 — The TIA approved for publication the TIA-942-B data center cabling standard at its June 2017 meeting.
-This standard includes several updates from Revision-A including: